A randomized controlled experimental design method will be adopted.

 Observation data will be recorded in the CRF by the attending doctor in black or blue-black pen to ensure the data will be recorded completely, accurately and truthfully in a timely manner.
 Any modifications made by relevant personnel will be signed and dated and amendments will not cover the originals.
 If possible, relevant laboratory testing sheets will be copied and pasted on the attached page at the end of the CRF.

-A data entry program and database have been established for statistical analysis.
+A data entry program and database have been established for statistical analysis,data collection and entry was performed by two or more researchers.

 Primary and secondary endpoint data in the database will be collected and processed using the SPSS 17.0 statistical software.
 Patient survival (1-year, 3-year, 5-year OS and PFS) in the two groups will be calculated using the Kaplan-Meier method.
 A linear mixed model will be constructed to compare the quality of life between the two patient groups at each corresponding stage.
 P<0.05 is considered statistically significant.